Mahler measure, motivic regulators and Dirichlet $L$-values: Introduction

-To support the conjectural relation \eqref{conj}, we give the following numerical reasoning.
+To support \eqref{conj}, we give the following numerical reasoning.
 Let $\chi_3$ be a unique primitive odd Dirichlet character modulo $3$, then it follows from Theorem \ref{thm:reg} that hence \eqref{conj} holds for $N=3$.
-Note that $\chi_3$ is quadratic, which is the case that matches with Chinberg's conjecture.
+Note that $\chi_3$ is quadratic, which is the case that matches with Chinburg's conjecture.

 Let $\chi_5$ be an odd Dirichlet character modulo $5$ such that $\chi_5(2)=i$.
-It then follows from Theorem \ref{thm:reg} that
+It then follows that

 hence \eqref{conj} holds for $N=5$.